protonemedia/laravel-cross-eloquent-search/README.md

 ### 📺 Want to watch an implementation of this package?
 Rewatch the live stream (skip to 13:44 for the good stuff): [https://youtu.be/WigAaQsPgSA](https://youtu.be/WigAaQsPgSA)

+## Launcher 🚀

+Hey!
+We've built a Docker-based deployment tool to launch apps and sites fully containerized.
+You can find all features and the roadmap on our [website](https://uselauncher.com), and we are on [Twitter](https://twitter.com/uselauncher) as well!

 ## Requirements

 * PHP 7.4+